-The medical technology curriculum is designed to train you to do laboratory work in Bacteriology, Pathology, and Chemistry.
+The medical technology curriculum, which leads to the B. S. degree, is designed to train you to do laboratory work in bacteriology, pathology and biochemistry.
 You will be prepared for a position in a hospital or a laboratory by your practical experience as an intern in a hospital which operates a school for the training of clinical laboratory technologists.